debjitl45/day4/README.md

 Q20.
-How can we use Jetty instead of the tomcat in our web application?
+How can we use Jetty instead of the tomcat in our web application?<br>
 Spring Boot web starters use Tomcat as the default embedded servlet container.
 When switching to a different HTTP server, we need to exclude the default dependencies besides including the one we need.
 Spring Boot provides separate starters for HTTP servers to help make this process as easy as possible.
 To use Jetty, we need to exclude Tomcat and include Jetty in our application’s pom.xml file.

 <dependency>